Tyrone, New York

 Tyrone is a town in Schuyler County, New York, United States.
 The population was 1,650 at the 2020 census.

 The town of Tyrone is in the northwest part of the county and is east of Bath.

 History

 The "Lamoka Culture" people lived in the area up to about 1300 BCE.
 The Lamoka site is a National Historic Landmark.

 The town was first settled around 1800.
 The town was formed from the Town of Wayne while still part of Steuben County in 1822.
-The town of Tyrone was named by Gen. William Kernan, one of the original settlers and the father of United States Senator Francis Kernan.
+The town of Tyrone was named for County Tyrone, Ireland by Gen. William Kernan, one of the original settlers and the father of United States Senator Francis Kernan.
 Tyrone became part of the newly created Schuyler County in 1845.